Step-by-Step Guide to signing up:

 Where will exercise take place, for how long, what type, and what should I bring?

-- Exercise will take place at the OFJCC.
+- Until that point, exercise will take place at Kehillah.

 - Exercise will be low exertion so that you can keep your mask on.
 Possibilities include: yoga, core, light cardio, bodyweight exercises.